PacktPublishing/Hands-On-Deep-Learning-for-Mobile/Chapter5/chap5.md

 ## Batch Normalization

+Batch normalization aims to reduce variance of the outputs coming from one layer being fed into the next layer.
+By reducing this variance, it acts like L2 regularization which attempts the same thing by adding penalties on the weights to the cost or loss.
+Main motivation is to efficiently back-propagate gradient updates through as large number of layers while minimizing the risk that this update could result in divergence.
+In stochastic gradient descent, gradients calculated are used to update weights of all layers at the same time, assuming that output of one layer don't impact other layers.
+However, this is not a completely valid assumption.
+For a n-layer network, doing this properly would need nth order gradients which is intractable.
+Instead, batch-norm is used that works on a mini batch at a time and constrains of the updates to reduce this unwanted shift in distribution of weights by normalizing the outputs before they are fed into the next layer.

+Basic algorithm of batch-norm involves taking the outputs or activations from a layer, calculating their mean an standard deviation and rescaling by these.
+Recall data normalization and scaling as described in Chapter 1.
+The main differences are:

+- It is being done between layers.
+In chapter 1, it was done once for the input data only
+- It is done at a mini-batch level as opposed to the entire data set at a time

+Finally, there are two learnable parameter $\gamma$ and $\beta$ that are multiplied with the normalized data before sending to the next layer.

 talk about that this is technically not a regularization method, but is often considered so. the intuition behind it, normalizing the weights in a time and space efficient manner. speeds up training and gets to better minima.
 Add to code and see difference.
 Talk about Deployment considerations.

 ## Data augmentation